 - Hoover Dam

-It is also legal to open carry in vehicles, though long guns must remain unloaded.
-People may also open carry while drinking, but they face prosecution for firearm possession under the influence if their blood alcohol content (BAC) reaches .1 or higher.
+It is also legal to openly carry in vehicles, though long guns must remain unloaded.
+People may also openly carry while drinking, but they face prosecution for firearm possession under the influence if their blood alcohol content (BAC) reaches .08% or higher.

-In this article our Las Vegas open carry attorneys answer frequently-asked-questions about when, where, and how people may openly wear firearms on their person in Nevada.
+In this article, our Las Vegas firearm attorneys answer frequently-asked-questions about when, where, and how people may openly wear firearms on their person in Nevada.
 Click on a topic to go to that section:

 - 1. What is open carry in Nevada?